oadams/oadams.github.io/_posts/2023-10-08-computer-science.markdown

 demistifying everthing under the Python layer.

 This means:
-- from transistors to processors
+- from transistors to processors using nandgame.com
+    - Supplemental questions:
+        - Why do we need NANDs to make an AND when a transistor itself is basically an AND gate?
 - Assembly/disassembly
 - C programming.
 - Operating Systems and Unix